Glue Nylon? No, “bond” Nylon, with the Bonding Poly Process (Process)

 - Use sandpaper to rough the nylon surface(s) then clean the surface with a soft cloth.

 - Saturate the nylon with an adhesion promoter for polymers.

 - Spray one nylon surfaces with a solvent based Activator/Accelerator (AA).

 - Warm the nylon with a hair dryer or heat gun.
 Warm to very warm but not hot.

 - Apply an SI Structural Adhesive to the opposite surface (from where you sprayed the Accelerator).

 - Warm the bond for twenty-thirty seconds

 As a result of this process, the two nylon surfaces will be bonded.
 Operational strength is achieved almost immediately, but the strength of the bond is directly proportional to the amount of time it is given to fully cure.
-The video below shows how to use the bonding poly process.
-The process is the same for nylon, as it is for silicone.
-We will soon have our own nylon 3D printing Bonding Poly Process video as well.

 To bond nylon to metal